Red Hat, Inc. v. SCO Group, Inc.: The lawsuit

-SCO replied with both a press release and two letters to Red Hat on the same day; their claims are reiterated in the press release ("Linux includes source code that is a verbatim copy of UNIX and carries with it no warranty or indemnification.
+SCO replied with both a press release and two letters to Red Hat on the same day; SCO reiterated its claims in the press release ("Linux includes source code that is a verbatim copy of UNIX and carries with it no warranty or indemnification.
 SCO's claims are true and we look forward to proving them in court."), and the allegations made by Red Hat are denied ("SCO has not been trying to spread fear, uncertainty and doubt to end users.").
 The letters to Red Hat also hint at possible legal retaliations against Red Hat, saying:

 On September 15, 2003, SCO filed a motion to dismiss, claiming there is no actual controversy between SCO and Red Hat and that Red Hat could not establish a reasonable apprehension that SCO will sue it for copyright infringement or misappropriation.
 In fact they claimed that the statements made by SCO representatives in the press that lead Red Hat to believe so were either misquoted or taken out of context.
 On the question of false advertising, SCO defended themselves by claiming that its statements were fully protected by the first amendment.

 Red Hat wanted to proceed as quickly as possible and start discovery.
-Red Hat sent their first interrogatories, but on October 2, 2003, The SCO Group also filed a motion to stay discovery until the motion to dismiss is heard.
+Red Hat sent their first interrogatories, but on October 2, 2003, The SCO Group also filed a motion to stay discovery until the motion to dismiss was heard.
 Additionally they filed a motion asking for more time to answer Red Hat's first interrogatories.